High Performance Computing — HPC

 Insomnia went live in February 2024 and initially was a joint purchase by 21 research groups and departments.
 Unlike its predecessors, its new design allows researchers to buy not only a node but half or even a quarter of a node on the cluster.

-Insomnia is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s Research Computing Services (RCS) team.
+Insomnia is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s High Performance Computing team.

-• None.
 Insomnia is a new type of design intended to be expanded indefinitely, adding new hardware and capabilities as needed.
-It is an evolving cluster, not limited by time.
+It is a perpetual cluster.
+Hardware will be retired after five (5) years.

 All servers are equipped with Dual Intel Xeon Platinum 8640Y processors (2 GHz):